jbrandtmse/objectscript-design-patterns/.clinerules/00-objectscript-rules.md

 ## InterSystems Libraries
    - Use built-in IRIS classes/packages for performance and maintainability.
+   - InterSystems Librarys have packages that begin with %, and also include: HS, Ens, and EnsLib amoung others.

 ## Naming Conventions
    - Parameters have "p" prefix (e.g., pItem).